petter-holmberg/cpp-ref/classes.md

 ### Value classes

 Value classes are intended to be used as concrete classes, not as base classes.
-They should be modelled after built-in types and usually be instantiated on the stack or as directly held members of other classes.
+They should be modeled after built-in types and usually be instantiated on the stack or as directly held members of other classes.
 [Sutter05](#Sutter05) §32

 Example: `std::vector`